 The Starter Studio mentors are all experienced, nationally known silversmiths and/or jewellers, including include Brett Payne, Chris Knight, Maria Hanson, Rebecca Joselyn, Coilin O’Dubhghaill and Jennie Gill.

-In 2014 our technical design expert and skills trainer Cameron Maxfield, who offers support to all our programme beneficiaries on a weekly basis, won the prestigious Marsh Heritage Skills Trainer Award.
+In 2014 our technical design expert and skills trainer Cameron Maxfield won the prestigious Marsh Heritage Skills Trainer Award.
 In 2013 we were also shortlisted for The Craft Skills Award; watch the film commissioned especially for the award, featuring Starters Colette Bishop and Zoe Watts, mentor Brett Payne and technical expert Cameron Maxfield.
+Silversmith Robert Lamb now offers support to all our programme beneficiaries on a weekly basis.

 In the second year on the programme all makers are offered the opportunity to apply for the 'Precious Little Gems' Commission Award via Sheffield Assay Office in partnership with Yorkshire Artspace.
 Launched in 2014 (to complement the Little Gems awards est. 2002) this is the start of a new collection of fine silverware which will be shown at Millennium Galleries through our partnership with Museums Sheffield.